aimoradajr/aimoradajr.github.io/index.md

           <span class="text-sm text-500">2025</span>
         </h2>
         <p class="text-xs">
 		  An interactive pet platform combining AI-generated pet illustrations with artistic themed backgrounds.
 Users upload pet photos, admins create custom cartoon illustrations using AI, and pets are placed on beautifully crafted scenes like parks and treehouses.
+This project explores the strength of LLMs, with Angular code mostly AI-generated using VS Code and GitHub Copilot (Claude Sonnet 4).
         </p>
         <!--
         DETAILED PROJECT DESCRIPTION (HIDDEN - FOR FUTURE POPUP/PAGE):